 We get a lot of questions about what it is like to be an immigration lawyer in Washington DC.
 After all, immigration is a federal matter and Congress and the executive branch are just blocks from our office.
-In addition to the White House and Capitol Hill, there are the headquarters of the Citizenship & Immigration Service, Immigration & Customs Enforcement, Customs & Border Protection, and the Executive Office for Immigration Review.
-In addition to those three major players, there is the Office of Immigration Litigation, the State Department and the Department of Labor, all of whom have an important role in today’s complex immigration law regime.
+In addition to the White House and Capitol Hill, there are the headquarters of the Citizenship & Immigration Service, Immigration & Customs Enforcement, Customs & Border Protection, and the In addition to those three major players, there is the Office of Immigration Litigation, the State Department and the Department of Labor, all of whom have an important role in today’s complex immigration law regime.
 Finally, Washington DC is home to organizations that play active roles in the immigration debate, journalists who cover immigration issues and the activists that come from all over the country to protest, agitate and inflame the country.
 These facts make being an immigration lawyer in Washington DC interesting and exciting, but here are some other things that may surprise you.

 Question: We see you traveling the country doing hearings and cases in states other than Washington DC, aren’t you licensed to be an immigration lawyer in Washington DC only?

 Answer: Well, yes.
 We are licensed to practice law in Washington DC.
 However, since immigration is federal matter and the agencies that we practice in are federal agencies applying U.S., and not state law, we are able to practice immigration law in any state.
 This allows us to represent people in immigration court anywhere in the U.S. Although it may often be preferable to have a local lawyer who is familiar with the court and the personalities, sometimes it helps to have a lawyer from out of town who can make difficult arguments and take unpopular positions with a judge or an agency without worrying too much about the next time she is in front of that judge.

 Question: Does it matter that the Supreme Court and other courts are in Washington DC?